Have you ever wondered what it would be like to see the future, even if it was only a minute ahead?

 A bit later, the most memorable shot of my childhood occurred.
 I think it was Jack Nicklaus, chipping a shot from well off the green for an eagle, and taking the lead in the tournament.
 Excited I ran downstairs, “I can see the future!
 He’s going to chip it in for an eagle” I cried, as the television showed him getting ready to make the shot.
 Dad listened this time and said “not likely”.
 He made the shot; it flew up onto the green, and rolled to the hole.
 Dad turned red, this time chasing me up the stairs to see what I was up to.
 He saw I was listening to the radio, and that it was broadcasting ahead of the TV.

-...
-You cannot fool all the people all the time
+All the people all the time - Life Quotes

 That ended my claims to Dad that I could see the future, but the lesson stayed.

 He who gets the news first can fool some of the people some of the time.

 As I grew it seemed to me the folks who learned this lesson best had good careers in politics.